L00160463/WattWatcher/README.md

 # WattWatcher

 ## Introduction
 WattWatcher is an innovative IoT-based system designed to monitor residential energy consumption in real-time.
-This project is part of Matthew Mc Daid's final thesis for the BSc (Hons) in Applied Computing at Atlantic Technological University.
+This project is part of My final thesis for the BSc (Hons) in Applied Computing at Atlantic Technological University.

 ## Key Features
 - **Real-Time Monitoring**: Provides instant updates on electricity usage.